-In the context of microscopic dynamics probed by optical tools, compared to DLS, DDM offers a high-throughput, multi-q characterization of the dynamics of moving entities in a wave-vector range that extends typically down to $0.1~\mu\text{m}^{-1}$ .
+In the context of microscopic dynamics probed by optical tools, compared to DLS, DDM offers a high-throughput, multi-q characterization of the dynamics of moving entities in a wave-vector range that extends typically down to 0.1 μ m-1.
 It can be set up (in bright-field) to sample a larger sample volume (plus, often, at higher concentrations because the depth of focus is exploited rather than the transmitted light path length) leading to much better statistics on sample dynamics for a given experimental sampling time.
-This value of the wave-vector, corresponds in aqueous samples to a scattering angle of $0.43^{\circ}$ with a He-Ne laser source (wavelength 633 nm).
-This angle is one order of magnitude below the smallest scattering angle accessible with commercial scattering instruments (typically of the order of $10^{\circ}$ - $15^{\circ}$ ), which hardly can access smaller angles due to the presence of stray light scattered for instance from imperfections (e.g., dust, scratches, and dirt) along the optical trains or in the sample cell.
-DDM is rather insensitive to this stray light that represents a static contribution in the microscope images and is thus subtracted off with the differential analysis.
-In fact, this partial insensitivity means that both the optical quality of the surfaces of which the sample cell is made and to some extent their cleaning do not need to be at the same level as in DLS experiments.
-It remains however true that the sample cell should preferably contain only the sample of interest since moving contaminants will likely produce a non-negligible signal in DDM experiments, like DLS.
-In spatially inhomogeneous samples, DDM can probe different fields of view (the equivalent of scattering volumes in DLS experiments), which gives another important advantage over DLS, where selecting different scattering volumes is challenging and time consuming, when it is even possible.
+This value of the wave-vector, corresponds in aqueous samples to a scattering angle of 0.43 degrees with a He-Ne laser source (wavelength 633 nm).
+This angle is one order of magnitude below the smallest scattering angle accessible with commercial scattering instruments (typically of the order of 10-15 degrees), which hardly can access smaller angles due to the presence of stray light scattered for instance from imperfections (e.g. dust, scratches, dirt,...) along the optical trains or in the sample cell.
+DDM is rather insensitive to this stray light that represents a static contribution in the microscope images, and is thus subtracted off with the differential analysis.
+In fact, this partial insensitivity means that both the optical quality of the surfaces of which the sample cell is made, and to some extent their cleaning, do not need to be at the same level as in DLS experiments.
+It remains however true that the sample cell should preferably contain only the sample of interest, since moving contaminants will likely produce a non-negligible signal in DDM experiments, like DLS.
+In spatially inhomogeneous samples, DDM can probe different fields of view (the equivalent of scattering volumes in DLS experiments),

+Publichting, when it is even possible.
 As far as limitations are concerned, DDM camera detectors do not yet compare with the performances of photomultiplier tubes and avalanche photodiodes used in DLS, neither in terms of speed nor of sensitivity to small signals.
-In this respect, it must be stressed that at least in its homodyne configuration, DLS measures the intensity of the scattered light on an ideally dark background, whereas DDM analyzes the small fluctuations caused by the scattered light on top of the bright transmitted beam, a configuration which is more similar to the heterodyne DLS configuration.
+In this respect, it must be stressed that, at least in its homodyne configuration, DLS measures the intensity of the scattered light on an ideally dark background, whereas DDM analyzes the small fluctuations caused by the scattered light on top of the bright transmitted beam, a configuration which is more similar to the heterodyne DLS configuration.
 A positive consequence of this detection scheme is that in DDM, as well as in heterodyne DLS, the fluctuating signal of which the temporal correlation properties are calculated is proportional to the scattering field rather than to the scattering intensity.
-In principle, this offers an advantage for particle sizing applications where the size-dependence of the scattering intensity is challenging (as the particle radius to the sixth power in the Rayleigh regime) and is mitigated by working with the electric field.
+In principle, this offers an advantage for particle sizing applications where the size-dependence of the scattering intensity is challenging (as the particle radius to the sixth power in the Rayleigh regime), and is mitigated by working with the electric field.